HACC-Hui/docusaurus/docs/datamodel/entity-relationship-model.md

 HACC Hui does not support forward referencing of Slugs.
 For example, when the above CareerGoal definition executes, if a Slug is referenced (such as "community-engagement") that is not defined, then an error is thrown.
 Thus, the order in which HACC Hui data is loaded is important and there can be no circular dependencies among entity definitions.

-Slugs form a unique namespace across all entities: you cannot use the same string to denote an Interest Slug and a Challenge slug, for example.
+Slugs form a unique namespace across all entities: you cannot use the same string to denote an Interest slug and a Challenge slug, for example.

 ## Entity Relationships